theambidextrousboy/evrythng-java-sdk/README.md

 To get you started with Android and EVRYTHNG have a look at the [FreezeMe](https://github.com/webofthings/FreezeMe) sample app.
 It is a freezer management application using QR codes, NFC tags and the EVRYTHNG API.

-## Extending the wrapper

-### Cloning the repository

-  git clone git@github.com:evrythng/evrythng-java-wrapper.git

-### Compiling the wrapper

-    mvn install

-You should now find a `.jar` file in the `target/` directory.

-To build the `.jar` with all dependencies run:

-    mvn assembly:single

-### Using the wrapper in your project

-To use the wrapper, just add the generated `.jar` file located in the `target/` directory to your Java project.

 # License

  Copyright EVRYTHNG Ltd London / Zurich